Gonzaga University takes a holistic approach to admission by carefully reviewing academic measures, student involvement, and character.

 - Send a copy of your official transcripts to the Office of Admission.
 If you have completed any college courses (this includes all WA state participants of the Running Start Program), official college transcripts need to be sent as well.

 - Submit score reports from either the Scholastic Assessment Test I (SAT I), or the American College Test (ACT).
 Gonzaga's institution code for the SAT I is 4330, and the ACT code is 4458. *Gonzaga does not accept SAT II Subject tests.
+Learn more information on the new SAT here.

 - Submit a $50 non-refundable application fee.